Bill Bailey Improvisation in F

-- Students will be able to improvise over the “Bill Bailey” chord progression in F.
+- Improvise over the “Bill Bailey” chord progression in F.

-- Students will be able to identify songs that share the same chords as “Bill Bailey”.
+- Identify songs that share the same chords as “Bill Bailey”.

-- Students will be able to play through 32 bars of roots and arpeggios.
+- Play through 32 bars of roots and arpeggios.

-- Students will be able to improvise 1-2 choruses over “Bill Bailey” chords.
+- Improvise 1-2 choruses over “Bill Bailey” chords.

 National Core Arts Standards

 Harmonizing Instruments Standard 1 Generate and conceptualize artistic ideas and work.

 Harmonizing Instruments Standard 2 Organize and develop artistic ideas and work.